The 6 Best Shopping Carts For Books & Video Games

 Even before getting into shipping options, I’d be remiss not to acknowledge Shopify’s excellent Point of Sale system, which allows vendors to manage payments across sale sites, whether online or in person.
 No matter where the sale takes place, the POS system syncs inventory so you’ll never have to worry about losing track of what’s available to ship.

 Ready to tackle the actual shipping aspect of your store?
-Shopify Shipping is here to help.
+The Shopify Shipping manual is here to help.
 It allows you to set up shipping zones, manage shipping rates, create the best possible customer experience on the shipping page, and much more.

 The variety of options available in Shopify Shipping, while not necessarily explicitly geared toward bookstores or video game stores, make it easy for merchants in these fields to select the best option for their store’s purpose.
 For example, booksellers can adjust shipping costs to reflect book rates.
 The flexibility here is a great sell.
+Read how to use it, features, and more in our complete Shopify Shipping post.

 Coupons and Sales